-If you do not see this line, then you must install the stage package.
+If you do not see this line, (the number of packages may vary) then you must install the stage package.
 If you have super-user permissions on your machine, type the following in a terminal:

-sudo apt-get install ros-diamondback-simulator-stage
+sudo apt-get install ros-indigo-stage-ros.